NightMachinery/hw-twitter-scraper/readme.md

 Of note is `t2n.pt trackuser <username>` which marks that user to be tracked by us.

-Read the source of `helpers.zsh`, we provide some neat helpers there.
+Read the source of `helpers.zsh`, I provide some neat helpers there.
 E.g., you can use this oneliner to track all your followees:

 `cygetfollowees your_username | cypara t2n.py trackuser`